All Episodes

 It's disgraceful that our politicians allow them to get away with it.

-Now cars are made in Mexico, and you can't drink the water in Flint.
+Now, cars are made in Mexico and you can't drink the water in Flint.

 Well, that pretty much says it all.

-You want to be a part of the program, it's 800 941.
+You want to be a part of the program?

-Sean, if you would like to uh join us.
+It's 800-941 Sean, if you would like to join us.

 So Donald Trump keeps going around the country and doing some pretty bold things.

-Donald Trump keeps talking about the economy and immigration and refugees and ISIS, and he's given one bold policy speech after another.
+Donald Trump keeps talking about the economy and immigration and refugees and ISIS.

-And pretty much all we hear out of the Clintons is Republicans are deplorable that they're racist, sexist, homophobic, Islamophobic, xenophobic.
+And pretty much all we hear out of the Clintons is Republicans are deplorable, that they're racist, sexist, homophobic, Islamophobic, xenophobic.

-I don't hear any solution for any of the major problems we're facing today out of Hillary Clinton, except oh, the Obama economy is doing great.
+I don't hear any solution for any of the major problems we're facing today out of Hillary Clinton, except, oh, the Obama economy is doing great.

-We did so well with Iran and Iranian deal, which he has been praising up and down one side and out the other.
+We did so well with Iran and that Iranian deal, which he has been praising up and down one side and out the other.

-I give out this for me is the heart and soul of the economic argument for this election, and I keep saying it every day.
+I give out, this for me is the heart and soul of the economic argument for this election, and I keep saying it every day.

-And it's not to hear myself think, it's to make you aware of how bad redistribution statism socialism is for our economy, and how deeply we are being hurt by this unnecessarily.
+It's to make you aware of how bad redistribution, statism, socialism is for our economy and how deeply we are being hurt by this unnecessarily.

-Now it's not gonna hurt the Clintons.
+Now, it's not going to hurt the Clintons.

-They're just gonna give their 250 to 500,000 an hour speech.
+They're just going to give their $250,000 to $500,000 an hour speech.

-It's gonna hurt you.
+It's going to hurt you.

-It's gonna hurt your kids, it's gonna hurt your grandkids.
+It's going to hurt your grandkids.

 The statistics are as follow, as follows.